MehranGhamaty/PointProcesses/README.md

 of graphical models.

 This is a form of unsupervised learning.
-I use the word "label" in the example, but it depends on your how you are looking at the problem.
+I use the word "label" in the example, but this depends on the definition of label.

 # Install